NikkelM/Hades-II-CosmeticsAPI/README.md

 	RevealReactionVoiceLines = { ... },
 	CosmeticRemovedVoiceLines = { ... },
 	CosmeticReEquipVoiceLines = { ... },
+	-- If your cosmetic is a new cauldron, you will need to set this to true so the API knows to apply cauldron-specific logic (like handling which cauldron lid the game uses)
 	IsCauldron = false,
+	-- Cauldron scaling and location is not changeable through sjson, if your lid is not aligned properly, you will need to change your asset directly
 	CauldronLidAnimationPath = nil,
 })
 ```